UniMath/agda-unimath/src/synthetic-homotopy-theory/equivalences-coforks.lagda.md

            m                 m
 ```

-which we require to be homotopic.
+which are required to be homotopic.

 ## Definitions